Consensys/truffle-security/README.md

 The NPM package behind "truffle run analyze".

 _This is alpha code.
-You won't be able to use this without a MythOS account, and will be more generally distributed in the December to January time period._
+You won't be able to use this without a MythX account, and will be more generally distributed in the December to January time period._

 This package is intended to be used as submodule inside